 Taking our family to see live theatre was more than seeing a sweet and funny show on stage though.
 In addition to being a memorable experience, it was clear that there were also other positive benefits in taking the kids to see Beep at The Joan.

-Our Experience Of Live Theatre At The Joan Penrith Was So Much More Than A Live Show!
+Live Theatre At The Joan Penrith: More Than A Live Show!